remmmi/WooCommerce-Cart-REST-API/README.md

 ### Description

-CoCart's developer-friendly API integrates with WooCommerce and empowers you to build in modern frameworks like Astro, React, Vue, or Next.js, putting full control back in your hands and making complex customization's a breeze.
-Set your store free from WordPress's limitations.
+Transform your WooCommerce store into a lightning-fast, decoupled shopping experience with CoCart — an open-source REST API designed to set your store free from WordPress's limitations.
+Build in modern frameworks like Astro, React, Vue, or Next.js, putting full control back in your hands and making complex customizations a breeze.

-Built by developers, for developers, [CoCart](https://cocartapi.com/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore) helps you manage a headless WooCommerce store seamless and fast — without the constraints of a traditional WordPress theme.
+Built by developers, for developers, [CoCart](https://cocartapi.com/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore) is more than just an API extension.
+It’s a suite of tools that make managing a headless WooCommerce store seamless and fast—without the constraints of a traditional WordPress theme.
+Allowing you to focus on building a unique and seamless shopping experience.

 [Want to try it out?](https://cocartapi.com/try-free-demo/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore)